 As is often the case in a small town, La Salle - Gilcrest doesn't have a public transportation system that people use for their commute.

-The citizens of La Salle - Gilcrest are slightly less educated than the national average of 21.84% for the average city or town: 16.54% of adults in La Salle - Gilcrest have a bachelor's degree or advanced degree
+In terms of college education, the citizens of La Salle - Gilcrest rank slightly lower than the national average.
+16.54% of adults 25 and older in La Salle - Gilcrest have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in La Salle - Gilcrest in 2022 was $36,436, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $145,744 for a family of four.
 However, La Salle - Gilcrest contains both very wealthy and poor people as well.